 Mingus Mill provides a rare opportunity for Park visitors to get a glimpse what life was like when the North American continent was being settled.
 The mill is staffed by knowledgeable caretakers from April through October (and also weekends in November) who are happy to share information about the mill and perform demonstrations.
 Cookbooks, lye soap, wheat flour, corn meal, and informative brochures can be purchased during opening hours.

-During the winter months, the interior of the mill is closed to the, however visitors are welcome to meander along the paths and structures outside the mill.
+During the winter months, the interior of the mill is closed to the public, however visitors are welcome to meander along the paths and structures outside the mill.

 6. The Mill Was Built for Just $600

 Dr. John Mingus contracted with Sion Thomas Early to build the structure, who agreed to do the job in three months for $600.
 His initials, “STE,” are cut into the front gable just under the eaves.
-The mill remained in the Mingus Floyd family hands until they sold it to the National Park in 1934.
+The mill remained in the Mingus-Floyd family hands until they sold it to the emerging National Park in 1930.
 The lumber used to build Mingus Mill was harvested locally during the brief logging boom.
 It was milled at Smokemont which is now a campground, but at one point in time was a booming timber camp.

 7. Other Nearby Cemeteries